PrestaShop/prestashop.github.io/news/_posts/2019-15-01-resilient-php-applications.md

 Another issue with this kind of naive assumptions is that your system will try to contact again and again the third party service.
 This is slowing your system and make the user experience terrible when you could manage to provide an alternative response.

-> There is no good reason to provide terrible user experience! period.
+> There is no good reason to provide such a terrible user experience! period.

 ## Introducing the PrestaShop Circuit Breaker library